flexmonster/pivot-angular/README.md

 To see the result, open `http://localhost:4200/` in your browser.

-## Usage
+## Related Flexmonster docs

+- Learn how to integrate Flexmonster with an Angular project in the [Integration with Angular](https://www.flexmonster.com/doc/integration-with-angular/?r=gh_ng) guide.
-For details on usage, refer to the [Integration with Angular](https://www.flexmonster.com/doc/integration-with-angular/?r=gh_ng) guide.
+- For details on Flexmonster usage, refer to the [Usage examples in Angular](https://www.flexmonster.com/doc/flexmonster-in-angular/?r=gh_ng) guide.